hatemecha/blob-tracker/README.md

       * **History:** Length of history for the MOG2 background subtraction algorithm.
       * **Var Thresh:** Variance threshold for the MOG2 background subtraction algorithm.
       * **Box B, Box G, Box R:** BGR components of the bounding box and object ID color.
-      * **Show Trace:** (Currently always 1) A slider for trace functionality, although it doesn't appear to be used in the current implementation.
 5.  **Preview Window:** The "Preview" window will display the mosaic visualization of the processing output.
 6.  **Export Video:** Press the `e` key while the "Preview" window is active to start video export.
 A progress bar will appear in the console.
 Once frame export is complete, audio will be merged with the video.
 The final output file will have `_with_audio.mp4` appended to its name.
 7.  **Quit:** Press the `q` key to close all windows and exit the program.